 Music is taught throughout the school – in fact, the new Year 7 pupils have a massed singing lesson on their very first day at Coloma – and they never look back.
-Music forms a huge part of the extra-curricular programme offered at Coloma, and there are choirs and instrumental groups for every year group and every ability – even if you only know a few notes at the moment!
+Music forms a huge part of the extra-curricular programme offered at Coloma, and there are choirs and instrumental groups for every year group and every ability – even if the girls only know a few notes at the moment!
 A wide variety of musical styles is a key part of the musical diet, ranging from western classical music to pop, jazz and gospel.

 A large number of girls learn musical instruments at Coloma with highly qualified visiting staff – instruments range from strings, woodwind, brass and percussion to guitars of all kinds and even the harp.
 Many girls also take up the opportunity to have individual singing lessons from Year 9 upwards.

 Coloma choirs and instrumental groups regularly compete in festivals and have often been awarded prizes.
-In addition, there has been a tradition of choir tours abroad, so that, as well as performing in many of the famous British concert venues (such as the Royal Festival Hall and the Royal Albert Hall), the girls have been able to experience performing in such places as St Mark’s, Venice, the Duomo in Florence and the United Nations in New York.
+In addition, there has been a tradition of biennial choir tours abroad, so that, as well as performing in many of the famous British concert venues (such as the Royal Festival Hall and the Royal Albert Hall), the girls have been able to experience performing in such places as St Mark’s, Venice, the Duomo in Florence and the United Nations in New York.

 Girls are encouraged to participate in the St. Anthony’s Singers and also in at least one instrumental group, should they be learning an instrument.